 On average, the job interview process lasts approximately 23 days.
 In the grand scheme of things, this isn’t very long.
 But it can feel like a lifetime for both the interviewer and the interviewee.
 At HIRECLOUT, we try to make the process a bit easier by matching the perfect candidates with the right job, ensuring you’re already on the path to success.

-When getting ready for the interview process, there are a lot of things to keep in mind, from deciding on hiring criteria to planning out various types of interviews.
-Explained below are some key things interviewers ought to know as they prepare to sit down with potential new-hires.
+When getting ready for the interview process, there are a lot of things to keep in mind, from deciding on hiring criteria to plan out various types of interviews.
+Explained below are some key things interviewers ought to know as they prepare to sit down with potential new hires.

 What Is the Interview Process?

 The interview process is a multi-step process that every hiring manager must go through when preparing to bring on new employees.
 It’s comprised of several stages, including the following ones described below.